davidmunkacsi93/professional-bookshelf/README.md

 # professional-bookshelf
-Repository to keep track of my professional reading.
+I've created this repository to track my professional reading.
+As a software engineering manager I try to keep balance between technical and soft skill books.
+Additionally I always read something that is not related to my work.
+I read both in English and in German to keep developing my language skills.

 ## Software Engineering
 - David Thomas, Andrew Hunt - The Pragmatic Programmer: journey to mastery